vim-jp/vital.vim/README.md

 ## Targets

-If you are a Vim user who don't make Vim plugins, please ignore this page.
+If you are a Vim user who doesn't make Vim plugins, please ignore this page.

 If you are a Vim plugin author, please check this out.